The Virtual Currency Regulation Review: Denmark

 - the entity must receive deposits or other funds to be repaid;

-- the entity must receive such funds from the public;
+- the entity must receive the funds from the public;

 - the entity must grant loans for its own account; and